Honoré d'Estienne d'Orves: Role in Occupied France

 D'Estienne d'Orves was codenamed "Jean-Pierre Girard".
-On 21 December 1940, he set sail from Newlyn to Plogoff in Brittany on a fishing boat, the Marie-Louise, along with his 20-year-old radio operator Alfred Gaessler, a German-speaking Alsatian, codenamed Georges Marty.
+On 21 December 1940, he set sail from Newlyn to Plogoff in Brittany on a fishing boat, the Marie-Louise, along with his 20-year-old radio operator Alfred Gaessler, a German-speaking Alsatian, codenamed "Georges Marty".
 They arrived at the Pointe du Raz the following day.

 He set his quarters in Chantenay-sur-Loire, near Nantes, at the house of M. and Mme Clément, and made several trips to Paris and in Brittany, with the notable assistance of Maurice Barlier.
 He set up the basic organisation of the spying web, and was able to transmit significant information about German forces (coastal defences, submarines, aerodromes and refueling point near Nantes).

 From 6 January to 19 January 1941, he was in Paris to set up a second network, meeting with Max André, Jan Doornik and numerous other members of the French Resistance.
 Back in Nantes on 20 January, he came back to the Cléments who reported to him suspicious activities by the radio operator Gaessler, seen hanging around in bars and talking with German soldiers.
 When interrogated, Gaessler said that this was a good way to gather information.
-D'Estienne d'Orves decided to lay down Marty at the next trip to London but, two days later, the Gestapo stormed the house and arrested him.
+D'Estienne d'Orves decided to lay down Gaessler at the next trip to London but, two days later, the Gestapo stormed the house and arrested him.
 After a brief resistance, a wounded and handcuffed d'Estienne d'Orves was brought to Angers, along with his companions.

-Marty's treason allowed the Nazis to also arrest Barlier, Doornik and most of the network, totaling 26 persons.
+Gaessler's treason allowed the Nazis to also arrest Barlier, Doornik and most of the network, totaling 26 persons.
 The small intelligence network created by Max André, however, was untouched, and continued its operations until the Liberation of Paris in August 1944.
 For several weeks, Gaessler sent false information to London and allowed the Nazis to arrest several other agents.
 He was evacuated by the Nazis to Austria, and disappeared in 1945.